fspoettel/arkham.build/README.md

 - `meta.extra_deck`: Parallel Jim's spirit deck.
 Format: comma-separated list of ids `"id1,id2,id3"`.
 - `meta.attachments_{code}`: cards that are attached to a specific setup deck, for example _Joe Diamond_ or _Stick to the Plan_.
 Format: comma-separated list of ids `"id1,id2,id2,id3"`.
 - `meta.card_pool`: packs that can be used for this deck.
 Used for limited pool deckbuilding such as #campaign-playalong.
 Format: `"<pack_code>,<pack_code>"`.
 For arkham.build, new format pack codes take precedence over old format.
 - `meta.sealed_deck`: card ids that are pickable for this deck.
 Used for sealed deckbuilding.
-Format: comma-separated list of ids `"id1,id2,id2,id3"`.
+Format: comma-separated list of `id` / `quantity` pairs in the format `"id:2,id:1,...`.
 - `meta.sealed_deck_name`: name of the sealed deck definition used. format: string.
 - `meta.transform_into`: code of the investigator that this deck's investigator has transformed into.
 I.e. `04244` for _Body of a Yithian_.